 ATROPHIC OR DEPRESSED

-This type of scarring is the exact opposite, when there is a lack of tissue, categorized as either “ice pick” or “box car” scars.
-Icepick scars are characterized by small, “obvious holes” in the skin –– think hitting ice with a skate and leaving a small hole in the surface –– whereas boxcar scars are more similar to chickenpox scars, and are usually round or oval in shape, with angled sides.
+This type of scarring is the exact opposite, when there is a lack of tissue, categorised as either “ice pick” or “box car” scars.
+Icepick scars are characterised by small, “obvious holes” in the skin –– think hitting ice with a skate and leaving a small hole in the surface –– whereas boxcar scars are more similar to chickenpox scars, and are usually round or oval in shape, with angled sides.

 How to reduce them

 While the word “scar” may cause you to think of these as permanent additions to your face, the good news is that acne scars can be treated, and, over time, can diminish in appearance.
 Think about it this way –– if our skin cells regenerate and turn over every 30-70 days, why wouldn’t this be possible?
 However, considering these are in fact scars, there are some steps that you can take to reduce them.

 If you’ve ever browsed through the skin care aisles of a pharmacy or beauty supply store, chances are you’ve come across retinol.
 Retinol is derived from Vitamin A, a powerful antioxidant which is essential for healthy skin.
 Vitamin A also stimulates fibroblasts - the cells responsible for producing collagen and developing tissue that keeps skin firm and healthy at the deepest layer.